nf-core/cutandrun/docs/output.md

 </details>

 Adapter-trimmed reads are mapped to the target and spike-in genomes using [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 A genome index is required to run Bowtie2 which is created automatically from the genome fasta input.
 By default, the only alignment files output are the quality filtered, marked and/or deduplicated alignment files.
-To output all alignment files inlcuding those directly from the aligner, set `--publish_align_intermed true`.
+To output all alignment files including those directly from the aligner, set `--publish_align_intermed true`.

 ![MultiQC - Bowtie2 paired-end mapping stats](images/mqc_bowtie2_pe.png)